|

 that orc!
 If he has harmed one single hair on her head I will

-And Haldir leapt to his feet and ran downstairs and into the
+Haldir leaped to his feet and ran downstairs, into the alley,

 Herzog was not pleased.